 I know, it’s a shocker.
 Unfortunately, now that I’ve got used to using hand luggage when I fly, for longer stays I need something a tad larger, but, more importantly, Jim doesn't offer the kind of sturdiness I need for both my laptop and camera.

 Should I go for a traditional polycarbonate 4 wheeled carry-on after all?

-Fear not dear reader, as I mentioned in Jim's initial review, although he’s no longer available he's been replaced by Stewart the 22 litre Courier Bag.
-With more internal and external pockets, including a large padded internal pocket for a 15" laptop, Harry appears to be Jim's worthy successor, and knowing Millican, he’ll be tough as old nails, as practical as a Swiss Army knife and will last decades.
+Fear not dear reader, as I mentioned in Jim's initial review, although he’s no longer available he's been replaced by Harry The Gladstone Bag.
+With more internal and external pockets.
+Harry appears to be Jim's worthy successor, and knowing Millican, he’ll be tough as old nails, as practical as a Swiss Army knife and will last decades.